-- Pupil in the Spotlight/Pupil of the Month - A praise text sent to the learner's parent/carer or a positive phone call home. - Nomination for individual recognition at Year Group/House Assemblies. - Nomination for an award at the annual award ceremonies.
+- Pupil in the Spotlight/Pupil of the Month - A Platinum Badge issued via Satchel One - Nomination for individual recognition at Year Group/House Assemblies. - Nomination for an award at the annual award ceremonies.

 Wider school level

 In addition to the methods of praise above, additional strategies and resources at wider school level include: